Chapter 14: Re-Breathing the Past

 Back then, we were too focused on the mission, or just surviving the threat.
 There wasn’t space to pause and notice what was happening inside.

 We’ll use our breath to create that space.
-I’ll guide you through the steps to digest emotions have remained undigested.
+I’ll guide you through steps to digest emotions that have remained undigested.

 When those events first happened, it was crucial not to feel all that, so we could keep functioning, or just stay alive.
 But surviving isn’t thriving.
 Thriving means feeling powerfully, joyfully alive, and the source of that aliveness—presence, confidence, pleasure, motivation, connection—comes from the body.